Ditectrev/DP-203/README.md

 - [ ] Box 1: .saveAsTable(*/DBTBL1").
 Box 2: format.
 Box 3: partitionBy.
 - [ ] Box 1: ("Year", "Month", "Day", "GeographyRegionID").
 Box 2: partitionBy.
 Box 3: format.

-### HOTSPOT You have an Azure Synapse Analytics dedicated SQL pool that contains the users shown in the following table.
+### You have an Azure Synapse Analytics dedicated SQL pool that contains the users shown in the following table.
 User1 executes a query on the database, and the query returns the results shown in the following exhibit.
 User1 is the only user who has access to the unmasked data.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic.

 ![Question 106](images/question106.jpg)